 I played Super Mario Bros. on SNES when I was a kid.
 I played it over and over for years.
 I had Donkey Kong Country I and II, Tiny Tunes, and a couple of Disney games.
 That’s all I needed.
 As a teenager, my experience with gaming was racing games on the original PlayStation and Tomb Raider II, which I never beat.
 I didn’t touch any more games until a few years ago when Plants Vs. Zombies: Garden Warfare II introduced me to shooters…sort of.

 From there, it was my gateway game into Overwatch, then Titanfall 2, Battlefield One, Horizon Zero Dawn, Destiny 2, Monster Hunter World, and beyond.
 I still play today, and it doesn’t look like I’m going to quit this time.
-Starting at 28 though, I struggle with issues that other gamers mastered years ago–aiming, reflexes, understanding game designs and mechanics without in-depth tutorials, not getting nauseous when I’d switch from a third-person perspective in one game to a first-person POV in another.
+Starting at 28 though, I struggle with issues that other gamers mastered years ago–aiming, reflexes, understanding game designs and mechanics without in-depth tutorials, extreme nausea and headaches.

-However, I maintain it as one of my favorite activities to do, despite maybe not being the best player ever.
-The experience has been exciting and rewarding.
+However, I maintain it as one of my favorite activities to do, despite maybe not being very good a lot of the time.
+The experience has been exciting and fun, plus a very social way to engage with friends.
+My boyfriend and I also hang out a lot by playing games together online.
 I also realized that you could take away many life lessons from it, if you really looked.

 I’ve heard this one is a virtue.
 Also, something about good things come to those who wait?
 It’s because the early bird catches the worm.
 Ah!
 I can’t stop talking in cliches!
 Video games require a certain level of patience for a variety of different aspects.
 Learning fighting combos, battling difficult bosses, or navigating a jumping puzzle will teach you in a hurry to slow down and accept your fate.
 If you want to succeed, you have to be patient.
 Angry fits of frustration rarely make it happen any faster (that hasn’t stopped me from trying that route a time or two).